-The Grise Fiord region is, by far, a rich sealing area.
-Ringed seals were available year-round and are still the primary focus of hunting activities.
+The Grise Fiord region is, by far, a superior sealing area.
+Ringed seals are available year-round throughout the area, and are the primary focus of Aujuitturmiut hunting activities.
 Winter hunting, between November and the end of April, took place at breathing holes.
-After April, ringed seals were hunted while they basked on the ice, or by harpoon through larger breathing holes.
+After April, ringed seals were taken while they basked on the ice, or by harpoon through larger breathing holes.
 Generally, seals were not hunted at the floe edge because of the long distance to open water.
 Both bearded and harp seals also migrate into the area, but hooded seals are extremely rare.
-Aside from trading, Ausuitturmiut used sealskins to make rope, clothes, boots, and handicraft items such as gun cases, rugs, and toys.
+Aside from trading, Aujuitturmiut used sealskins to make rope, clothes, boots, and handicraft items such as gun cases, rugs, and toys.
 Bearded sealskin was prized for its durability when made into ropes and tethers.

 During the month of July, massive numbers of belugas migrate through the area.
-In 1963, an estimated three thousand belugas were reported, and in 1966, a herd nearly 1.6 km long and 25 to 35 metres wide was spotted near the settlement.6 Beluga meat was used as food for qimmiit, iii but Ausuitturmiut also enjoy maktaaq for themselves.
-Narwhales and walrus were also hunted during periods of open water and break-up, with walrus being considered the best qimmiit food available.
+In 1963, an estimated three thousand belugas were reported, and in 1966, a herd nearly 1.6 kilometres long and 25 to 35 metres wide was spotted near the settlement.
+Beluga meat was usually used as gimmiit food, but Aujuitturmiut enjoy the muktuk.
+Narwhales and walrus were also hunted during periods of open water and break-up, with walrus being considered the best gimmiit food available.

 Char was highly valued not only for its taste but because it had been a customary item enjoyed by both the Pond Inlet Inuit and Inukjuak Inuit before the relocations.
-Unfortunately, there are few lakes in the area, and it took the new hunters some time to locate them after their arrival.
-By the 1970s, approximately two dozen lakes that support char had been located, but only three were accessible enough for regular fishing.
+Unfortunately, there are few lakes in the region and it took the new hunters some time to locate them after their arrival.
+By the 1970s, approximately twenty lakes that support char had been located, but only three were accessible enough for regular fishing.